this meteorite that fell in Morocco would come from… the Earth!

 Among the clues that suggest that NWA 13188 is a terrestrial meteorite, there is first the fact that it effectively concentrates all the characteristics of a volcanic rock.
 So much for the land side.
 Then there is the “crustcrust” which covers it.
 A thin layer of rock that has visibly been subjected to thermal shock.
 The sign that it burned up entering the Earth’s atmosphere.
 A thin layer that is not found on the volcanic rocks that have remained on our planet.
 Only on pebbles from space.
 So that’s also for the meteorite side

 There are also a few isotopes — such as beryllium-3, helium-10 and neon-21 — that suggest the rock has been exposed to cosmic radiation.
 For a fairly long period of time.
 At least 10,000 years old.
-And so this is how the boomerang terrestrial meteorite theory came about.
+And so this is how the boomerang terrestrial meteorite theory came regarding.

 But all this remains to be confirmed.
 The work of researchers from the University of Aix-Marseille has not yet been validated by peers.
-And some believe that the rock could well have been formed elsewhere in our Solar System, while showing similarities to terrestrial rocks.
-Especially since for the time being, the supposed boomerang meteorite could not be dated and linked to a particular impact crater.
+And some believe that the rock might well have been formed elsewhere in our Solar System, while showing similarities to terrestrial rocks.
+Especially since for the time being, the supposed boomerang meteorite might not be dated and linked to a particular impact crater.
 This is the task to which the French team now intends to tackle.

 1690659097